pt9527/digital-cv/index.md

 -	Awarded Yasumoto International Exchange Scholarship and Reaching Out Award by the Hong Kong government

 **Other Audited Courses**
-- CS50's Introduction to Artificial Intelligence with Python (online)  | Harvard University  _2023_
-- Geology principles and practice (face to face) | The University of Hong Kong  _2021_
+CS50's Introduction to Artificial Intelligence with Python (online), Harvard University |   _2023_ Geology principles and practice (face to face), The University of Hong Kong |   _2021_
-- CS50: Introduction to Computer Science (online) | Harvard University  _2020_
+CS50: Introduction to Computer Science (online), Harvard University |   _2020_

 ## 🔬 Projects & Research Experiences